 - You were a resident of Canada, Mexico, South Korea, or were a U.S. national,

-- Your spouse died in the prior tax year or the current tax year and you have not remarried, and
+- Your spouse died during one of the two prior tax years and you have not remarried before the end of the current year, and

 - You have a dependent child living with you

 Note: See the Instructions for Form 1040NR for the rules for filing as a qualifying widow(er) with a dependent child.

 You cannot file as head of household if you are a nonresident alien at any time during the tax year.